tomedunn/the-finished-book/index.md

     excerpt: "Posts about the mechanics and theories behind the game."
 ---

 Welcome!
 These posts are a collection of my thoughts and analysis on D&D 5th edition.
-It's possible I will expand this to other games or topics in the future, but for now my focus will be exclusively on D&D.
+As One D&D is fleshed out more I will likely make posts about that as well, but for the most part I will be posting about 5th edition D&D.

-This is not a blog, and I will not be sticking to any kind of regular posting schedule.
-I like to do these sorts of analysis in my spare time.
-When I find something worth sharing I'll post about it.
+I like to think of this as more of a living text book than a blog.
+When I find something worth sharing, I'll make a post about it.
+And if I find something new related to something I've already written about, or discover I've made and error somewhere, I'll update those post with new information.

 {% include feature_row  %}

 # Recent Posts

 {% assign sorted = site.documents | sort: 'date' | reverse %}
-{% for post in sorted limit:5 %}
+{% for post in sorted limit:10 %}
   {% include archive-single.html %}
 {% endfor %}